TaskAudit: Detecting Functiona11ity Errors in Mobile Apps via Agentic Task Execution: Discussion

 \subsection{Implications on Automated Accessibility Testing}

-\toolName~demonstrates the feasibility of implementing automated testing on \edit{functional accessibility}{\func} errors for a variety of error types.
+\toolName~demonstrates the feasibility of implementing automated testing of \func errors for a variety of error types.
 To our knowledge, \toolName is the first automated tool capable of detecting several types of errors previously missed by accessibility checkers: label-functionality mismatch, inappropriate feedback, and cluttered navigation.

 Our key insight is the direct simulation of screen reader user experience using multi-agent task execution to uncover errors.
 We expand on prior work such as Groundhog~\cite{Salehnamadi2023groundhog} by integrating agentic execution, reflection, and semantic understanding.
 We show that our multi-agent design achieves high reliability in executing tasks via the screen reader proxy.
 This agentic method is particularly effective at detecting error types requiring contextual understanding, such as inappropriate feedback, label-functionality mismatches, and navigation issues, as these depend on assessing an action's outcome against its intended purpose.
-We also show that LLM-supported accessibility auditing~\cite{zhong2025screenaudit} can be transferred to examine \edit{functional}{\func} errors from automated interaction traces and detect multiple types of errors.
+We also show that LLM-supported accessibility auditing~\cite{zhong2025screenaudit} can be transferred to examine \func errors from automated interaction traces and detect multiple types of errors.